godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_exports.rst

 property hint, hint string and usage flags, with a syntax similar to the one used by the editor for built-in nodes.

-For example, this exposes the ``altitude`` property with no range limits but a ``m`` (meter) suffix defined:
+For example, this exposes the ``altitude`` property with no range limits but an ``m`` (meter) suffix defined:

 ::